Tepai Moeroa: 2015

-On 31 January and 1 February, Moeroa played for the Eels in the 2015 NRL Auckland Nines.
-On 2 May, Moeroa played for the Junior Kangaroos against Junior Kiwis, starting at second-row, scoring a try and being named Man of the Match in the Kangaroos' 22-20 win at Cbus Super Stadium.
-He finished off the 2015 season having played in 19 matches and scoring 1 try for the Eels.
-On 26 September, he played for the Prime Minister's XIII against Papua New Guinea, playing at second-row in his team's 40-12 win at Port Moresby.
+On 31 January and 1 February, Moeroa played for Parramatta in the 2015 NRL Auckland Nines.
+On 2 May, Moeroa played for the Junior Kangaroos against Junior Kiwis, starting at second-row, scoring a try and being named Man of the Match in the Kangaroos' 22–20 win at Cbus Super Stadium.
+He finished off the 2015 season having played in 19 matches and scoring one try for the Eels.
+On 26 September, he played for the Prime Minister's XIII against Papua New Guinea, playing at second-row in his team's 40–12 win at Port Moresby.

 2016

 On 1 February, Moeroa was named in the Eels' 2016 NRL Auckland Nines squad.
-Moeroa finished the 2016 NRL season with him playing in 22 matches for the Eels.
+Moeroa finished the 2016 NRL season with him playing in 22 matches for the Parramatta club.

 2017

 In February 2017, Moeroa was named in the Eels 2017 NRL Auckland Nines squad.
-On 10 February 2017, Moeroa played in the 2017 All Stars match for the World All Stars against the Indigenous All Stars where he started at lock in the 34-8 loss at Hunter Stadium.
-Moeroa was part of the parramatta side which finished fourth in the regular season but were eliminated in the finals series losing to Melbourne and North Queensland.
+On 10 February 2017, Moeroa played in the 2017 All Stars match for the World All Stars against the Indigenous All Stars where he started at lock in the 34–8 loss at Hunter Stadium.
+Moeroa was part of the Parramatta side which finished fourth in the regular season but were eliminated in the finals series losing to Melbourne and North Queensland.
 On 19 December 2017, Moeroa was named in the emerging blues squad by coach Brad Fittler.

 2018

-Moeroa started the 2018 season at Lock and played the first six games of the season until suffering a serious concussion in Round 6 and was ruled out for 2 weeks.
-On 2 June 2018, Moeroa was placed on report after using an illegal shoulder charge against Newcastle player Chris Heighington in Parramatta's 30-4 defeat.
-On 4 June 2018, Moeroa was suspended for 3 matches after taking an early guilty plea.
-In total, Moeroa made 19 appearances for Parramatta as the club endured a horror season finishing in last place on the table and claiming its 14th wooden spoon.
+Moeroa started the 2018 season at lock forward and played the first six games of the season until suffering a serious concussion in round 6 and was ruled out for two weeks.
+On 2 June 2018, Moeroa was placed on report after using an illegal shoulder charge against Newcastle player Chris Heighington in Parramatta's 30–4 defeat.
+On 4 June 2018, Moeroa was suspended for three matches after taking an early guilty plea.
+In total, Moeroa made 19 appearances for Parramatta as the club endured a horror season finishing in last place on the table and claiming its fourteenth wooden spoon.